Skip to content

 ]);

-Memo accepts theses properties:
+Memo accepts these properties:

 • computeValue : A method that takes an argument of type A and returns a value of T type.
 This is the core function that will be memoized.